Freestyle045/iACodeChallenge/README.md

 #### Alternatively, you can find CentralFill.exe in bin/Debug/net8.0 and simply run that.
 * config.json should be in the same folder as the exe.
-* I woudln't normally be pushing built binary files to a git repo, but this one is quite small.
+* I wouldn't normally be pushing built binary files to a git repo, but this one is quite small.

 - - - -